ignigoliz/amanuensis/README.md

  <img src="./assets/amanuensis_header.png" alt="Uploading file to EEPROM" width=90%>
 </p>

-### AMANUENSIS: Minimalistic EEPROM programmer for Ben Eater's 6502 8-bit PC.
+### Amanuensis: Minimalistic EEPROM programmer for Ben Eater's 6502 8-bit PC.

 ---

 ### What does it do?

-Amanuensis is a **command-line interface** to control EEPROMs like the 28c256 used in [Ben Eater's 6502 8-bit PC course](https://www.youtube.com/watch?v=LnzuMJLZRdU).
-It can:
+Amanuensis is a **command-line tool** that allows easy interaction with EEPROM like the [28c256](https://ww1.microchip.com/downloads/en/DeviceDoc/doc0006.pdf) used in [Ben Eater's 6502 8-bit PC course](https://www.youtube.com/watch?v=LnzuMJLZRdU).

-- Read individual addresses.
+In particular, it serves to:
 - Read blocks of memory.
-- Write to specific addresses.
+- Write to memory addresses.
-- Write a `.bin` file into the EEPROM.
+- Burn a program tothe memory (a `.bin` file).
-- Erase the memory.
+- Erase the whole memory.

 <p align="center">
  <img src="./assets/nuensis_file.gif" alt="Uploading file to EEPROM" width=90%>